rogergrambihler/ExcelWebAddnFlask/docs/readme.md

 Need to figure out if want FabricUI as part of samples (Maybe have a specific fabric UI example)?
 Make JQuery links consistent and minimize to what need across webSite and samples
 Clean up static from manifest once used by other Blueprints
+determine what want to do with the default and what clients don't support <SourceLocation DefaultValue="{{ host_url }}addin.html"